How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 How To Carry Out Branch Code Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

-Under this feature, the software provides a list of the branch codes of the financial institution and their descriptions.
-The operations pertaining to branch codes on the compliance planet software include creating a new branch, activating or deactivating a branch and deleting a branch, with options to carry out bulk operations also.
+Under this feature, the software provides a list of the financial institution’s branch codes and their descriptions.
+The operations pertaining to branch codes on the Compliance Planet software include creating a new branch, activating or deactivating a branch, and deleting a branch, with options to carry out bulk operations also.

 NOTE: Only person(s) profiled as deputy supreme admin can carry out these operations